multiversx/mx-docs/docs/developers/tutorials/staking-contract.md

 ## Prerequisites

-First and foremost, you need to have mxpy installed: https://docs.multiversx.com/sdk-and-tools/sdk-py/installing-mxpy/.
-If you already have mxpy installed, make sure to update it to the latest version, using the same instructions as for the installation.
+First and foremost, you need to have `mxpy` installed.
+You can follow the installation guide [here](/sdk-and-tools/sdk-py/installing-mxpy/).
+If you already have `mxpy` installed, make sure to update it to the latest version, using the same instructions as for the installation.

 [comment]: # (mx-context-auto)

 ### mxpy

-We're going to use mxpy for interacting with our contracts, so if you need more details about some of the steps we will perform, you can check here for more detailed explanations regarding what each command does: https://docs.multiversx.com/sdk-and-tools/sdk-py/smart-contract-interactions/
+We're going to use mxpy for interacting with our contracts, so if you need more details about some of the steps we will perform, you can check [here](/sdk-and-tools/sdk-py/smart-contract-interactions/) for more detailed explanations regarding what each command does.

 [comment]: # (mx-context-auto)